Server Infos

 Three men stand in front of a gray box in which the technology is installed.

-At 31,000 square meters, the world’s largest vertical farm is currently located in Dubai, the capital of the United Arab Emirates.
+At 31,000 square meters, the world’s largest vertical farm is currently located in Dubai.
 Lettuce and other leafy vegetables thrive here all year round on huge shelves, while the sun broods over the desert outside.
 Until now, the Emirates have imported around 90 percent of their food.
 Locally produced vegetables could be a more sustainable addition, despite the high complexity of vertical farming.
 More and larger vertical farms are already being planned, and Siemens equipment is installed in many of them.
 “But shorter transportation routes are also needed in our conurbations here in Europe,” says Schurr.
 Vertical farming would also be an opportunity specifically for the structural transformation of the Rhenish lignite mining region.
 Moreover, water scarcity is increasingly becoming an issue here as well.

 Smart countermeasures